bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

+Supervised ML: Mushroom classification.
+This project aims to accurately classify mushrooms as either poisonous or non-poisonous using supervised machine learning techniques.
+Leveraged decision tree and random forest classifiers on our specialized mushroom dataset to achieve this.
+The dataset used in this project contains 6,498 entries across 8 different columns, providing a comprehensive set of features for model training and testing: https://github.com/LinaYorda/mushroom-classification

 FreeAskInternet is a completely free, private and locally running search aggregator & answer generate using LLM, without GPU needed.
 The user can ask a question and the system will make a multi engine search and combine the search result to the ChatGPT 3.5 LLM and generate the answer based on search results: https://github.com/nashsu/FreeAskInternet

 MQL tool is designed to generate SQL queries directly from natural language inputs: https://github.com/shurutech/mql

+MakeReal -a tool that allows users to draw a layout of the user interface of their future program and schematically display its basic logic: https://github.com/tldraw/make-real

 SUPIR aims at developing Practical Algorithms for Photo-Realistic Image Restoration In the Wild: https://github.com/Fanghua-Yu/SUPIR

-Supervised ML: Mushroom classification.
-This project aims to accurately classify mushrooms as either poisonous or non-poisonous using supervised machine learning techniques.
-Leveraged decision tree and random forest classifiers on our specialized mushroom dataset to achieve this.
-The dataset used in this project contains 6,498 entries across 8 different columns, providing a comprehensive set of features for model training and testing: https://github.com/LinaYorda/mushroom-classification

 ---